Skip to main

 - /tmp/.X11-unix:/tmp/.X11-unix

 Remember: environment needs DISPLAY=:0 in Windows and DISPLAY=host.docker.internal:0 in macOS.
-After editing and saving the file, run docker-compose to open the browser (or run any Playwright command) along with the Playwright Inspector:
+After editing and saving the file, open the browser along with the Playwright Inspector with this command:

-docker-compose run web npx -y playwright open google.com
+docker compose run --rm web npx -y playwright open google.com

 Recent Articles